dolph/voice-of-the-customer/README.md

 # Description

-This Accelerator requires Watson Discovery Service, Cloudant and Watson Knowledge Studio to do your own annotations on the content.
+This Accelerator requires Watson Discovery Service (WDS), Cloudant NoSQL DB and Watson Knowledge Studio (WKS) to do your own annotations on the content.
 These annotations would then become the entity extraction values in the enrichment.

 The Accelerator provides you with the ability to load your own content into WDS.